adelansari/c-sharp-notes/00_notes/02_notes.md

 ## Overview

-This folder delves into the core concepts of Object-Oriented Programming (OOP) in C#.
+This file delves into the core concepts of Object-Oriented Programming (OOP) in C#.
 It's designed to provide a practical understanding of how OOP principles are applied in C# programming.

 ## Topics Covered

 1. **Class and Object Creation**
    - Understanding the basic structure of a class and how to instantiate it as an object.
-   - Example:
+   - Example from `Animal.cs`:
      ```csharp
      class Animal {
          public string name;